Drunken-Dragon-Games/Drunken-Dragon-Games.github.io/tutorial.markdown

 {:.top-container}
 [Top](#table-of-content)

+### IMPORTANT: This tutorial uses Daedalus as an example, but staking and rewards work with other wallets that support Cardano staking and native assets, like Yoroi.

 Now that you have some Cardano ADA coins then next step would be to create a [Daedalus wallet](https://daedaluswallet.io/).